Hiring a Car in Finland: A Comprehensive Guide

 Do rental cars in Finland come with winter tyres?

 Cars used in winter conditions in Finland should be fitted appropriately for the season.
-In practice, travellers should always confirm with the rental company that the vehicle has suitable winter tyres if they are visiting from late autumn to early spring, especially in Lapland.
+Travellers should always confirm with the rental company that the vehicle has suitable winter tyres if they are visiting from late autumn to early spring, especially in Lapland.

 What fuel is available in Finland?